mell62/battleship/README.md

 ## :tada: Achievements

 - **Webpack** is utilized for the bundling of code of multiple files through ES6 Modules and minification
-- **Jest** testing framework is used for unit testing game logic, ensuring integrity and high-quality code through test-driven development
+- **Jest** testing framework is used for unit testing game logic, ensuring integrity and bug-resistant code
+- **Test-driven-development** principles practised through Jest, ensuring high-quality code

 ## :grey_exclamation: Limitations